-IBFAN considers that the Guidelines are not ready for adoption.
+IBFAN considers that the Guidelines are not ready for adoption at Step 6.

-IBFAN has always maintained that there is no need for a Codex Guideline for RUTF - and that the risks of having one outweigh the benefits.
-If a Guideline is necessary then it should be produced by appropriate bodies such as WHO and UNICEF, whose remit is solely the pursuit of public health.

-While Codex has an important role in ensuring that all foods and commodities are as safe and nutrition as possible, it is not the appropriate forum for discussions about vulnerable malnourished children.
+- IBFAN has always maintained that there is no need for a Codex Guideline for RUTF and that the risks of having one outweigh the benefits.
+If a Guideline is necessary then it should be produced by appropriate bodies such as WHO and UNICEF, whose remit is solely the pursuit of public health. - While Codex has an important role in ensuring that all foods and commodities are as safe and nutrition as possible, it is not the appropriate forum for discussions about vulnerable malnourished children.
 Decisions at Codex invariably encourage increased global trade and are taken on the basis on politically and commercially influenced consensus, not on sound credible evidence.
-The Guidelines risks subverting "the UN Strategy to build capacity within countries to produce RUTF where needed, while ensuring appropriate use".

-The Guidelines fail to include safeguards to prevent the marketing of RUTF products and in so doing leave the door open for commercial exploitation that increases the risk of unnecessary and inappropriate use.

-The Guidelines may trigger diversion of public funds away from support for sustainable solutions such as breastfeeding and locally sourced, culturally appropriate, bio-diverse family foods.
+The Guidelines risks subverting "the UN Strategy to build capacity within countries to produce RUTF where needed, while ensuring appropriate use". - The Guidelines fail to include safeguards to prevent the marketing of RUTF products and in so doing leave the door open for commercial exploitation that increases the risk of unnecessary and inappropriate use. - The Guidelines may trigger diversion of public funds away from support for sustainable solutions such as breastfeeding and locally sourced, culturally appropriate, bio-diverse family foods. - The Codex Standard covering Formulas for Special Medical Purposes (CODEX STAN 72

-The Codex Standard covering Formulas for Special Medical Purposes (CODEX STAN 72 -1981) is not a sufficient safeguard, because FSMPs are designed to be sold on the open market.
-Categorisation as an FSMP has lead to an increase in inappropriate marketing of these products.

-The Codex process is not adequately safeguarded from conflicts of interest, therefore undue influence from manufacturers and distributors of the products under discussion is likely to subvert the public health purpose.

-The Guidelines are likely to be used by manufacturers and distributors to put pressure on governments to accept imports of products that may not be needed or wanted.
+1981) is not a sufficient safeguard, because FSMPs are designed to be sold on the open market.
+Categorisation as an FSMP has lead to an increase in inappropriate marketing of these products. - The Codex process is not adequately safeguarded from conflicts of interest, therefore undue influence from manufacturers and distributors of the products under discussion is likely to subvert the public health purpose. - The Guidelines are likely to be used by manufacturers and distributors to put pressure on governments to accept imports of products that may not be needed or wanted.

-SPECIFIC COMMENTS:
+IBFAN SPECIFIC COMMENTS AND ADDITIONS IN RED: